IuryDamascenoDev/US_Prescribers-Data_Pipeline/README.md

 ### Data transform
 1. Creation of reports based on requirements.
 1.1 Prescribers report requirements:
-emsp( &nbsp; )Top 5 Prescribers with highest trx_cnt per each state.
+&emsp;Top 5 Prescribers with highest trx_cnt per each state.
 *Tabspace* Consider the prescribers only from 20 to 50 years of experience.
 *Tabspace* Table Model:
 *Tabspace* *Tabspace* Prescriber ID